 Repeat for the other side, and then roll out the last piece over the apex of the roof.
 This should overlap the felt on each side, and be secured along the length on both sides.
 There's a handy guide dedicated to fitting a felt roof here.
-You could also consider shingles, or an EPDM roof.
+You could also consider adding shingles, or fitting an EPDM roof.

 5. Add the corner trims